 [Canada] Healed and attacked by animals in the streets of Toronto

-This time, I would like to step away from technical topics for a moment and introduce some of the animals that can be seen around the city that surprised me when I first came to Toronto.
-In Japan, birds such as crows, sparrows, and pigeons, as well as cats, are common, but in Toronto, animals that are surprising to Japanese people roam the streets day and night.
-So let's get started.
+This time, I'd like to take a break from technical topics and talk about the animals that can be seen in the city, which surprised me when I first came to Toronto.
+In Japan, birds like crows, sparrows, and pigeons, as well as cats, are common, but in Toronto, there are some surprising animals roaming the streets day and night.
+Let's get started

 squirrel